 According to Dr. Oz's website, the Pegan 365 diet basically merges the best parts of the paleo diet with the best aspects of a vegan diet (hence the term "pegan").
 At first glance, this combination may seem a little strange.
 After all, the paleo diet is well known for its emphasis on healthy meat, while the vegan diet shuns animal products completely.
 But with Dr. Oz's pegan diet, you get the chance to enjoy the key elements that both diets share: eating fresh, whole foods that are free of refined carbohydrates, processed ingredients, and dairy.

 Foods to Eat on a Pegan Diet

 We know what you're wondering: What specific foods are you allowed to eat on the Pegan 365 diet?
 You'll be happy to know that you have much more freedom with your meals on a pegan diet than you would on a paleo diet or a vegan diet.
 Not only are you allowed that delightful bread, you also don't need to give up meat.

-"On this diet, just remember to eat 5+ cups of vegetables, 4 carbohydrates, 3 proteins, 2 healthy fats, and 1 dairy substitute every day to achieve your weight-loss goals," writes Dr. Oz.
+"On this diet, just remember to eat five or more cups of vegetables, four carbohydrates, three proteins, two of healthy fats, and one dairy substitute every day to achieve your weight-loss goals," writes Dr. Oz.

 Like many healthy diets, the Pegan 365 diet includes plenty of produce, as well as a balance between other food groups.
 For instance, you can choose daily whether you want to have vegan proteins — such as beans, tofu, tempeh, or seeds — or paleo proteins like eggs, lean poultry, fish, or meat.
 You also have the option of choosing your carbs — such as grains, starchy veggies like sweet potatoes, or fruit.
 For a detailed description of your choices, check out Dr. Oz's Pegan 365 diet plan.